 Condition Ref.
-Requirement IEA Finding Recommendations Status Environment and Heritage advised ARTC on the 19 August 2021 that they completed their mapping from recent artefact surface collection, and it indicated that artefact collection of approximately 70 artefacts occurred outside of the SPIR boundary.
+Requirement IEA Finding Recommendations Status CH740.200_South of Yallaroi Creek_ARTC's Heritage Consultant potentially salvaged items outside the SPIR CIZ.
+Niche Environment and Heritage advised ARTC on the 19 August 2021 that they completed their mapping from recent artefact surface collection, and it indicated that artefact collection of approximately 70 artefacts occurred outside of the SPIR boundary.
 DPIE and the ER was verbally advised of the incident on the same day, with Heritage NSW advised on 20 August 2021.
 A seven-day notification was submitted to DPIE and the ER.
 The investigation in relation to the noncompliance of this condition has been closed by DPIE.
 As the incident involved the salvage of aboriginal stone artefacts outside of the approved construction boundary of SSI 7474 it is currently being investigated by the Department's Biodiversity and Conservation Division (BCD) under the National Parks and Wildlife Act 1974.
-Division (BCD) under the NPW Act.
+Biodiversity and Conservation Division (BCD) under the NPW Act.
 On 14 March 2022, the Biodiversity and Conservation Division commented that, "While our preliminary inquiries into the matter suggest that a possible breach of the NPW Act has occurred, the Department has decided not to continue its investigation or take any further action in response to this particular matter.
 A number of key corrective actions are currently being implemented to mitigate the potential for future incidents.
 ARTC will continue to engage and consult with the project's Registered Aboriginal Parties.
 E80 All reasonably practicable erosion and sediment controls must be installed and appropriately maintained to minimise any water pollution.
 When implementing such controls, any relevant guidance in the Managing Urban Stormwater series must be considered.
 Mitigation measures and erosion and sediment controls are outlined in Table 7-1 of the Construction Soil and Water Management Sub-Plan (2600-0018 N2NS- SP1).
 Sediment fencing and use of geofabric coverings over stockpiles was observed during the site inspection.
 Daily inspections are undertaken of erosion and sediment controls with regular maintenance undertaken by a dedicated environmental maintenance team.
-The design and construction of drainage crossings and piling pads, particularly those inspected during the audit at has improved but has still resulted in erosion of the pads and sedimentation of creek lines and drainage over recent rain events.
-Ensure all reasonably practicable erosion and sediment controls must be installed and appropriately maintained to minimise any water pollution.
+The design and construction of drainage crossings and piling pads, particularly those inspected during the audit at has improved Ensure all reasonably practicable erosion and sediment controls must be installed and appropriately maintained to minimise any water pollution.
 Ensure sediment fencing is installed to the correct depths as per the Blue Book (Crooble Laydown).
 Ensure regular maintenance is undertaken to sediment controls to remove build up.
-This should be driven by site supervisors' daily inspections and rectified as issues arise.
-Sediment issues were particularly noted at Yallaroi Creek piling pad pipes.
-It is noted that recent rain events in the New England Region have been above average during the audit period.
-ARTC conducting a review of erosion and sediment control practices on the project with an independent qualified Certified Professional in Erosion and Sediment Control (CPESC) to ensure continual improvement across the alignment.
+This should be driven by site supervisors' daily inspections and It is noted that recent rain events in the New England Region have been above average during the audit period.
+Progress on tracking materials and concrete spills was visibly satisfied during the audit inspection.
+ARTC conducting a review of erosion and sediment control practices on the project with an independent qualified Certified Professional in Erosion and Sediment Control (CPESC) to